PataphysicalSociety/soupault.app/site/reference-manual.md

 <module name="YAML"> (since 3.0.0)

 Provides YAML parsing functions.
-Doesn’t provide any printing functions as of now.
+Does not provide any printing functions as of now.
 For debugging purposes, you can use `JSON.pretty_print` instead.

 ##### <function>YAML.from_string(string)</function>

 Parses a YAML string and returns a table.
-Fails plugin execution if `string` isn’t a syntactically correct YAML document.
+Fails plugin execution if `string` is not a syntactically correct YAML document.

 ##### <function>YAML.unsafe_from_string(string)</function>